 It gets even more interesting when you look at studies comparing what happens to blood sugar when you compare fruit juice with sugar water.
 It appears that even without the fiber of the fruit – there are polyphenols in fruits that regulate the uptake of sugar so that the blood sugar spike in fruit juice is quite different from water with a similar amount of sugar(8).

 In fact, there are other studies that show that added fruit to white bread BLUNTS the sugar response even though you just added all that extra fruit sugar (10).
 I’m not recommending white bread and fruit here.
 I’m just demonstrating that the whole fruit is amazing.

-Now this is not to say we should go out and start drinking fruit juice without a second thought because for most people it is just too many calories without the feedback of feeling full.
-Also, the study mentioned above was with black current and lingonberries, which have a lot more antioxidants than say apple juice, which has been studied and is a really no better than sugar water (10).
+Now, this is not to say we should go out and start drinking fruit juice without a second thought because for most people it is just too many calories without the feedback of feeling full.
+Also, the study mentioned above was with black currant and lingonberries, which have a lot more antioxidants than say apple juice, which has been studied and is a really no better than sugar water (10).

 If you choose to drink a cup of fruit juice, make sure it is one made of a fruit with a huge amount of polyphenols.
 Pomegranate and Grape have high levels.
 So, it appears that fructose in fruit has little if any negative effect on the human body as the fiber and the antioxidants and polyphenols provide protection.

 The caveat here is if we are eating processed food with added sugars instead of eating fruit, we have to worry about weight gain and other metabolic problems.
 The answer as always comes down to eating real food.
 Don’t eat fake food.
 Fruit is most certainly a real food.

 What can we use to sweeten if we want to?